What Is a Personal VPN — and Why Does It Matter?

 Frequently Asked Questions

-No, a VPN provides privacy protection but not complete anonymity.
-While it hides your IP address and encrypts traffic from your ISP, websites can still track you through browser fingerprinting, cookies, and account logins.
-For stronger anonymity, combine VPN use with privacy-focused browsers and avoid logging into personal accounts.
+No, a VPN is not a complete anonymity solution.
+While it hides your IP address and encrypts your traffic from your ISP and local network observers, you can still be tracked through website logins, browser fingerprinting, cookies, and behavioral analysis.
+For stronger anonymity, combine a VPN with the Tor browser, disable JavaScript, and avoid logging into personal accounts.

 Yes, smartphones benefit significantly from VPN protection.
-Mobile devices frequently connect to public Wi-Fi networks in coffee shops, airports, and hotels.
-Choose a provider with IKEv2 support for better battery life and automatic reconnection when switching between Wi-Fi and cellular data.
+Mobile devices frequently connect to untrusted public Wi-Fi networks, and cellular providers collect extensive location and usage data.
+Choose a VPN provider with native iOS or Android apps, enable auto-connect for all networks, and verify the kill switch works when switching between Wi-Fi and cellular data.

-A no-logs VPN doesn't store records of your browsing activity, connection timestamps, or IP addresses.
-Verify this claim by looking for third-party security audits from firms like Cure53 or PwC, and real-world cases where providers couldn't produce user data despite legal requests.
+A no-logs VPN provider claims not to record or store your browsing activity, connection times, or IP addresses.
+Verify these claims by looking for independent third-party audits from firms like Cure53 or Deloitte, reviewing court cases where providers were subpoenaed but had no data to provide, and checking if the provider publishes transparency reports detailing government requests.

-VPNs route traffic through a single encrypted server for speed and convenience, while Tor bounces traffic through multiple volunteer-operated relays for stronger anonymity.
-VPNs are faster and easier to use daily, while Tor provides better anonymity but with slower speeds and more complex setup requirements.
+A VPN routes your traffic through one encrypted server controlled by a commercial provider, while Tor routes traffic through multiple volunteer-operated relays for stronger anonymity.
+VPNs are faster and better for everyday privacy protection, while Tor provides better anonymity but is significantly slower.
+Some users combine both for maximum protection.

 Schedule